GenericMappingTools/gmt/doc_classic/rst/source/greenspline.rst

 **E**\ [*misfitfile*]

-    Evaluate the spline exactly at the input data locations and report statistics of the misfit (mean, standard deviation, and rms).
+    Evaluate the spline exactly at the input data locations and report statistics of the misfit (mean, standard deviation,  rms).
 Optionally, append a filename and we will write the data table, augmented by two extra columns holding the spline estimate and the misfit.
+If **-W** is used then a final column with the chi^2 value is added.

 .. _-G: